hopeseekr/BashScripts/README.md

 Scripts that I use on a daily basis, or on new system installs, that improve my experience with Linux substantially!

+They are sorted by how much utility they provide me, descending.

 ## bash_rc.aliases

 This is arguably the most important piece of the project!